jonathonnordquist/flash_cards/README.md

 ===========

 A CRUD flash card application.
 User's can create flash card quizes, take quizes that others have created and track their progress.
+Created as a Dev Bootcamp early phase two group project.

 Technologies
 ------------